 \subsection{Spatio-Temporal Video Pruning}

-Visual tokens in Omni-modal LLMs exhibit substantial redundancy, arising from spatial redundancy within each frame and temporal overlap across consecutive frames.
+The video branch of \method{} aims to remove redundant visual tokens while preserving the spatial and temporal cues needed for downstream omni-modal reasoning.
+This design is motivated by prior video-token compression studies: VidCom$^2$~\citep{liu2025video} shows that many visual tokens are spatially redundant within individual frames, while TimeChat-Online~\citep{yao2025timechat} highlights temporal redundancy across consecutive frames.
 The problem we aim to solve is: \emph{how can we retain spatially distinctive regions and temporally changing areas, while discarding redundant patches under a fixed visual compression ratio $\rho_v$?}

-We introduce a Spatio-Temporal Video Pruning (STVP) module that operates at the chunk level.
-We adopt a two-stage pruning strategy: (1) compute spatial saliency scores on $\mathbf{F}^{(t)}_1$ and temporal saliency scores on $\mathbf{F}^{(t)}_2$, and (2) select the top-ranked tokens according to the retention ratio $\alpha_v$.
+To this end, we introduce a Spatio-Temporal Video Pruning (STVP) module that operates at the chunk level and adopts a two-stage pruning strategy: (1) compute spatial saliency scores on $\mathbf{F}^{(t)}_1$ and temporal saliency scores on $\mathbf{F}^{(t)}_2$, and (2) select the top-ranked tokens according to the retention ratio $\alpha_v$.

 \textbf{Spatial Saliency Estimation.} The first frame encapsulates the static visual layout of the scene.
 To identify spatially distinctive patches, a frame-level representation $\bar{\mathbf{v}}^{(t)}_1$ is computed via mean pooling to aggregate the global visual context: